Ric Flair: "Plane Ride from Hell"

 Flair was part of the infamous 2002 "Plane Ride from Hell".
-Flair was accused of wearing his signature wrestling robe while naked and forcing a female flight attendant, Heidi Doyle, to touch his penis; she would later sue the WWE.
-The case was settled out of court; however, Flair did not face any punishment from WWE.
-Numerous people who were on the flight at the time, including Tommy Dreamer and Jim Ross, spoke about the incident on an episode dedicated to it on the Canadian documentary series Dark Side of the Ring in 2021.
+Flair was accused of wearing his signature wrestling robe while naked and forcing two female flight attendants to touch his penis; they would later sue the WWE, though the case was ultimately settled out of court.
+The allegations were discussed on the Canadian documentary series Dark Side of the Ring in 2021 on an episode dedicated to the flight.
 Flair released a statement after the episode aired denying the allegations.
 Flair was also removed from the WWE's intro signature afterwards.